SynapSeq

 • Be patient and approach with an open mind

-No. There is no scientific evidence that brainwave entrainment can reproduce or simulate the effects of drugs, medications, or psychoactive substances.
-Brainwave entrainment can help with relaxation, focus, meditation, and sleep, but cannot induce drug-like states.
+No. There is no scientific evidence that SynapSeq or entrainment audio can reproduce or simulate the effects of drugs, medications, or psychoactive substances.
+The software can help structure sessions for relaxation, focus, meditation, sleep, and ambient listening, but it does not induce drug-like states.

-Scientific research on brainwave entrainment has produced mixed results.
+Scientific research on entrainment-related audio has produced mixed results.
 Some studies suggest benefits for relaxation, focus, meditation, and sleep, but effects are generally modest and vary from person to person.
-There is no broad scientific consensus that brainwave entrainment produces strong or universal effects.
+There is no broad scientific consensus that these methods produce strong or universal outcomes.

 Usage & Licensing